tobixen/calendar-cli/README.md

 * Two ISO timestamps separated by a dash (-)
 * ISO dates without times (default duration will be one day, for two dates full days up to and including the end date is counted)
 * "tomorrow" instead of an ISO date
-* weekday instead of an ISO date
+* weekday instead of an ISO date (this seems supported already by dateutil.parser.parse)
 * clock time without the date; event will be assumed to start within 24 hours.

 Alternatively, endtime or duration can be given through options (not supported as of 0.9)